vtrifonov-esfiddle/Meditate/UserGuide.md

     - tracks the overall min, avg and max HR
     - Stress
     - HRV
-- [HRV](https://en.wikipedia.org/wiki/Heart_rate_variability) (Heart Rate Variability) - optional
-    - this approximates current HR to beat-to-beat intervals to calculate [Standard Deviation](https://en.wikipedia.org/wiki/Standard_deviation) of the first and last 5 min of the session

 ## How to Use
 ### 1. Starting a session